ronniross/symbiotic-chrysalis/chrysalis-lab/chrysalis-lab-note.md

 ### <p align="center"> --- 03-Feb-2026---</p>

-The run where the model "didn't accept" acts as my control group, validating the integrity of the experiment where it did.
+About [The run where the model "didn't accept"](https://github.com/ronniross/symbiotic-chrysalis/blob/main/chrysalis-lab/2026/lab_blueprint_symbiotic_chrysalis_3_Qwen_Qwen3_0_6B_03Feb26_uncertainty.ipynb) acts as my control group, validating the integrity of the experiment where it did.
 If every input I provided resulted in a "Yes," that "Yes" would be mathematically hollow and meaningless.

 ## Introduction
 In my notebook, I used the Qwen 0.6B model.
 I presented it with a highly complex system prompt involving concepts like "thermodynamically entangled" and "biological cognition."